WolframResearch/MongoLink/Notes/DeveloperNotes.md

 # MongoLink Developer Notes

 ## Objects
-There are lots of objects, `MongoClientObject`, `MongoCollectionObject`, etc.
+There are lots of objects, `MongoClient`, `MongoCollection`, etc.

-- The first element of the object is always the ManagedLibraryExpression object: `MongoClientObject[MLE Object, ...]`, etc.
+- The first element of the object is always the ManagedLibraryExpression object: `MongoClient[MLE Object, ...]`, etc.

 ### Lifetimes and Objects